-However, in terms of implementation, regarding water services, it is necessary to adopt a final set of regulations (obligations from the act regulating water services of water supply and wastewater management) with the aim of achieving all the preconditions to complete the reform of the water services sector.
+However, in terms of implementation, regarding water services, following the adoption of the final set of regulations2 (obligations from the act regulating water services of water supply and wastewater collection), in order for all the preconditions for the completion of the water service sector reform to be fulfilled, it is necessary to physically consolidate/merge public water service providers.
 Namely, the Croatian Government, through the MESD and CW, implements a comprehensive reform of the water services sector focused on merging currently more than 160 water service providers into 41 more efficient water service providers in order to strengthen the implementation and investment capacities of PWSPs as well as their financial and technical self-sustainability, raise the service level, and comply with the rising standards (closely related with the water loss issues).

-2.2 Water resources2
+2.2 Water resources3

 Nearly a half of the water volume abstracted in Croatia goes for public water supply needs.
 In 2021, a total of 479 million m3 of water was abstracted, on average around 115 m3 of water per capita.
-Groundwater accounts for 49%, springs for additional 35% (84% in total), and surface water for 16% of the average abstracted water volumes.
+Groundwater and springs account for 90% and surface water for 10% of the average abstracted water volumes.